 RECOMMENDATIONS To support adolescents' healthy self-esteem development, it is essential to implement school-based programs that promote emotional well-being, self-awareness, and confidence-building, particularly focusing on female students who showed comparatively lower self-esteem.
 Teachers and parents should be sensitized to recognize early signs of low self-esteem and encouraged to offer constructive feedback and emotional support.
 Peer mentoring and life skills education can also play a crucial role in fostering resilience and self-worth.
 Furthermore, integrating mental health education into the curriculum may help adolescents cope with the challenges of this transitional stage and build a stronger, more positive self-image over time.

-LIMITATIONS The study’s findings are limited by its sample size and geographic scope, which may not fully represent the broader adolescent population.
+LIMITATIONS The study findings are limited by its sample size and geographic scope, which may not fully represent the broader adolescent population.
 Participants were selected from a few schools, making it difficult to generalize the results to diverse cultural or socioeconomic backgrounds.
 Additionally, self-reported data may be subject to response biases, as participants could provide socially desirable answers.
 The cross-sectional nature of the research also restricts insights into long-term trends or changes in self-esteem.
 Lastly, variables such as academic performance, parental relationships, or social media influence were not deeply explored and could be addressed in future research.

 REFERENCES: